datorium-prog2/art-form/README.md

 # To run the app
 Open terminal and in the same folder where `package.json` file is located run `npm install` and when everything is installed run `npm start`, you should see that dev server is active.
 To accsess project enter `http://localhost:3000/` into your browser.

+To run server with database you need to run `npm run start-db` in your terminal

 # Getting Started with Create React App